Charlotte Church says she was "sickened and disgusted" by what she discovered during her legal action against News International over phone hacking.

 The settlement includes £300,000 in legal costs and a public apology.

-Speaking outside the Royal Courts of Justice in London, Ms Church said it was an "important day" for her and her family.
+Speaking outside the Royal Courts of Justice in London, undefined "important day" for her and her family.

 "I brought this legal claim with my parents, as many others have done, because we wanted to find out the truth about what this newspaper group had done in the pursuit of stories about our family.